-(1) Earnings before interest, taxes, depreciation and amortization (EBITDA) is not a measure of financial performance under GAAP.
-We define EBITDA as net income before interest expense, provision for income tax, depreciation and amortization.
-We believe EBITDA provides additional information about: (i) our operating performance, because it assists us in comparing the operating performance of our stores on a consistent basis, as it removes the impact of noncash depreciation and amortization expense as well as items not directly resulting from our core operations such as interest expense and income taxes and (ii) our performance and the effectiveness of our operational strategies.
+EBITDA is defined as earnings before interest, taxes, depreciation and amortization.
+Adjusted EBITDA is defined as EBITDA as adjusted to exclude the effects of certain income and expense items that management believes make it more difficult to assess the Company's actual operating performance, including certain items which are generally non-recurring, such as impairment of long-lived assets charges and store closing costs.
+EBITDA and Adjusted EBITDA are not measures of financial performance under GAAP.
+We believe EBITDA and Adjusted EBITDA provide additional information about: (i) our operating performance, because they assist us in comparing the operating performance of our stores on a consistent basis, as they remove the impact of non-cash depreciation and amortization expense as well as items not directly resulting from our core operations, such as interest expense and income taxes and (ii) our performance and the effectiveness of our operational strategies.
 Additionally, EBITDA is a component of a measure in our financial covenants under our Credit Facility.
-Further, our incentive compensation plans base incentive compensation payments on EBITDA.

-Furthermore, management believes some investors use EBITDA as a supplemental measure to evaluate the overall operating performance of companies in our industry.
-Management believes that some investors' understanding of our performance is enhanced by including this non-GAAP financial measure as a reasonable basis for comparing our ongoing results of operations.
-By providing this non-GAAP financial measure, together with a reconciliation from net income, we believe we are enhancing investors' understanding of our business and our results of operations, as well as assisting investors in evaluating how well we are executing our strategic initiatives.
-Our competitors may define EBITDA differently, and as a result, our measure of EBITDA may not be directly comparable to EBITDA of other companies.
-Items excluded from EBITDA are significant components in understanding and assessing financial performance.
-EBITDA is a supplemental measure of operating performance that should not be considered in isolation and that does not represent, and should not be considered as an alternative to, or substitute for, net income or other financial statement data presented in our consolidated financial statements as indicators of financial performance.
-EBITDA has limitations as an analytical tool, and should not be considered in isolation, or as a substitute for analysis of our results as reported under GAAP.
+Furthermore, management believes some investors use EBITDA and Adjusted EBITDA as supplemental measures to evaluate the overall operating performance of companies in our industry.
+Management believes that some investors' understanding of our performance is enhanced by including these non-GAAP financial measures as a reasonable basis for comparing our ongoing results of operations.
+By providing these non-GAAP financial measures, together with a reconciliation from net income, we believe we are enhancing investors' understanding of our business and our results of operations, as well as assisting investors in evaluating how well we are executing our strategic initiatives.
+Our competitors may define EBITDA and Adjusted EBITDA differently, and as a result, our measure of EBITDA and Adjusted EBITDA and Adjusted EBITDA are significant components in understanding and assessing financial performance.
+EBITDA and Adjusted EBITDA are supplemental measures of operating performance that do not represent, and should not be considered in isolation or as an alternative to, or substitute for, net income or other financial statement data presented in the consolidated financial statements as indicators of financial performance.
+EBITDA and Adjusted EBITDA have limitations as analytical tools, and should not be considered in isolation, or as a substitute for analysis of our results as reported under GAAP.
 Some of the limitations are:

-- EBITDA does not reflect our cash expenditures, or future requirements for capital expenditures or contractual commitments; - EBITDA does not reflect changes in, or cash requirements for, our working capital needs; - EBITDA does not reflect any impact for straight-line rent expense for leases classified as capital and financing lease obligations;
+- EBITDA and Adjusted EBITDA do not reflect our cash expenditures, or future requirements for capital expenditures or contractual commitments; - EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital needs;

-- EBITDA does not reflect the interest expense, or the cash requirements necessary to service interest or principal payments on our debt; - EBITDA does not reflect our tax expense or the cash requirements to pay our taxes; and - although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future and EBITDA does not reflect any cash requirements for such replacements.
+- EBITDA and Adjusted EBITDA do not reflect any impact for straight-line rent expense for leases classified as capital and financing lease obligations; - EBITDA and Adjusted EBITDA do not reflect the interest expense, or the cash requirements necessary to service interest or principal payments on our debt; - EBITDA and Adjusted EBITDA do not reflect our tax expense or the cash requirements to pay our taxes; and - although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future and EBITDA and Adjusted EBITDA do not reflect any cash requirements for such replacements.

-Due to these limitations, EBITDA should not be considered as a measure of discretionary cash available to us to invest in the growth of our business.
-We compensate for these limitations by relying primarily on our GAAP results and using EBITDA as supplemental information.
+Due to these limitations, EBITDA and Adjusted EBITDA should not be considered as a measure of discretionary cash available to us to invest in the growth of our business.
+We compensate for these limitations by relying primarily on our GAAP results and using EBITDA and Adjusted EBITDA as supplemental information.

-The following table reconciles net income to EBITDA, dollars in thousands:
+The following table reconciles net income to EBITDA and Adjusted EBITDA, dollars in thousands: